mollinaca/gabageday_notify/README.md

-# gabageday_notify
+# garbage_notify

-Post to your Slack about your gabage collected day 🗑
+Post to your Slack about your garbage collected day 🗑